stelzinga/MF/Management_Framework-Appendix.md

 Leading involves processes to drive those *who do it*.
 This third Management Function assures Staff perform tasks as per Planning and within the Organisation using Leadership principles.
 ________________________________________
 ## Overview
-This overview shows on L1 key deliverables as per [MGT: 99.Legend ## Leading].
+This overview shows on L1 key deliverables as per [Management Framework ## Leading].
 On L2 are the Tools:
 - Safe Space
     - Communication
     - Listening